 Figure 7 - Location of profiles (from Google earth): top left - Site A (Algoz1 and Algoz2); top right - Site B (Algoz3 and Algoz4); bottom - Site C (Algoz5 and Algoz6).
-Blue circle depicts: the man-made water wells at sites A and C, and the water supply borehole at site B.
+Blue circle depicts: the large wells at sites A and C, and the water supply borehole at site B

 Site B - ERT Algoz3 (Figure 8) presents a top layer of relative low resistivity (<2240 ohm.m) which correlates with the joint presence of terrarossa (a clayey soil) and water with nitrates from orange trees watering.
 According to the farm owner, when drilling a water supply borehole situated in the vicinity of Algoz3 until 40 m depth the material was very heterogeneous ("crushed rock" in its description) and without water.
 This description fits well to the regions on Algoz3 and Algoz4 with resistivity greater than 4500 ohm.m (7-47 m depth on Algoz3 and at depth greater than 25 m on profile Algoz4 (0-220 m)).
 These zones are interpreted as resistive limestone.
 When well boring reached about 70 m in depth (0 m a.s.l.) the water level rose to 50 m.
-About the same ground level (0 m a.s.l.) resistivity drops to about 2000 ohm.m in both Algoz3 and Algoz4, RM inflects to southwest, which could be due to the fact that the bedrock is far more compact in the north part of the profile until this point.
+About the same ground level (0 m a.s.l.) resistivity drops to about 2000 ohm.m in both Algoz3 and Algoz4 (> 240 m), which is correlated to the saturated rock basement.
+Coincidentally, at this point of Algoz4, RM inflects to southwest, which could be due to the fact that the bedrock is far more compact in the north part of the profile until this point.
 So the south end of Algoz4 may well be an appropriate place for aquifer recharge.